drewwiens/TensorFlow-DNNs-for-Predicting-DNA-Transcription-Factor-Binding/README.md

 # TensorFlow DNNs for Predicting DNA-Transcription Factor Binding

-Deep neural networks implemented in TensorFlow &amp; Python for predicting whether transcription factors will bind to given DNA sequences
+Deep neural networks implemented in TensorFlow &amp; Python for predicting whether transcription factors will bind to given DNA sequences.
+Empirical tests on the impact of hyperparameters on ROC AUC and speed with an Nvidia GeForce GTX 970 GPU are also included

 Architectures Implemented:
 --------------